GreenAI-Uppa/larq-compute-engine-from-python/README.md

  The `run.py` file gives an example to use the module.

  Different parameters are required to run this script:
  * `--tflite` : path of the tflite model.
-Default value `BinaryAlexNet.tflite` the binary model of AlexNet pre-trained on ImageNet data.
+Default value is BinaryAlexNet.tflite : a binary AlexNet pre-trained on ImageNet data.
 This model was downloaded from Larq zoo and converted to tflite with the LCE converter.
 (See `convert_bnn_model.py` file)
  * `--source` : path of image or directory of images to predict
  * `--classesNames` : path of the text file that contains the class names (must have the same structure as ìmagenet_label.txt` file)
- * `--imgsz` : inference size h,w.
-Default value 224
+ * `--imgsz` : input size h,w of your model.
+Default value 224 for AlexNet
  * `--channels`: number of image channels.
 Default value  3

 Example of using run.py: